Complete Golf Store Business Logo

 A lofted wedge golf club with a Titleist golf ball on the turf.
 Source

-The additional loft allows laying the club wide open, increasing the chances of easily popping the ball out, while the low bounce allows the club to glide through the sand rather than strike the firm surface and result in the dreaded thinning shot.
+The additional loft allows laying the club wide open, increasing the chances of easily popping the ball out, while the low bounce allows the club to glide through the sand rather than strike the firm surface and result in the dreaded thin shot.

 If the sand is very firm or moist, we'd recommend slightly tightening the clubface to reduce the likelihood of the clubhead rebounding off the ground and into the rear of the ball.
 Some would only use a wedge with less loft and greater bounce — for example, a 52 or 56-degree wedge with 12 degrees of bounce – in rather fluffy sand or while attempting to play a longer bunker shot.